The Unfair Terms in Consumer Contracts Regulations 1999 ('UTCCR') aim to protect consumers against unfair standard terms

 You need to know about them only if you present terms and conditions to a customer who is a consumer and you do not expect them to negotiate something different.

 Your customer is unlikely to know about unfair terms

 As a trader, we can tell you that very few consumers are aware of these regulations and they are very rarely enforced.
 The most likely situation in which you will meet them would be if you hear from your customer’s solicitor.

 But while the risk of being discovered to be non-compliant is very low, the penalty if your default is discovered, could be very high.

-The Regulations are policed by the Office of Fair Trading.
+The Regulations are policed by the Office of Fair Trading ('OFT').
 A single consumer complaint letter will probably be passed to your local trading standards department.
 However, if there is an issue that affects a large number of consumers, you could face heavy penalties and the likelihood that some solicitor will advertise for clients who have been subject to the same unfair terms nationwide.

 So we really need to differentiate between the effect on your business of a simple error, like setting out your terms and conditions in text so small that no-one can read it, on the one hand, and telling thousands of people that they have no recourse when you sell bad financial advice, on the other hand.

 The OFT and certain other bodies can take action to prevent the use of unfair terms, but cannot intervene in a private dispute on an individual's behalf.
 Consumers can also rely on the Regulations in a dispute with you.
 That means, if you fail to comply, even in a small way, your customer is likely to win the argument.